Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Withdraw amplified rewards, draining honest LPs.

-Impact: $4M in reward discrepancies across pools (medium severity).
+Impact: Reward discrepancies across pools (medium severity).

 Recommendations:

-12. Uint Overflow in Rewards (MANTRA H-02)
+12. Uint Overflow in Rewards

-Pseudocode Vuln:
+Pseudocode (vulnerable):

 reward = uint64(stake * rate) // Wrap 2^64